vecinomio/DevOpsA3Training/README.md

   - how to create a Bastion Stack in custom VPC.
   - how to create Jenkins and Jenkins-ebs stacks in custom VPC.
   - how to create WebApp stack in custom VPC.
+  - how to create ECS cluster stack in custom VPC.

 ## Expected results: